Australia's #1 Natural Health Site

 Meditation for Addiction

 Meditation is a powerful tool in the fight against addiction.
-It can alleviate addiction withdrawal symptoms, as well as provide a road of self-exploration that can often reveal the root cause of the addiction.
-For more information, please read on for how meditation may support you in the fight against addiction.
+It can alleviate addiction withdrawal symptoms as well as provide a means of self-exploration that can often reveal the root cause of the addiction.
+For more information, please read on to learn how meditation can help you combat substance use disorders.

 What is Meditation?

-Meditation calms the thinking mind and increases awareness by creating a sustained focus and insight through observation.
-It promotes a natural state of reflection in which the mind is then able to contemplate (looks around) what it is meditating on, separating the self from external factors and allowing a person to disengage from thoughts which are often negative and self-destructive.
+Practising daily meditation calms the thinking mind and increases awareness by creating a sustained focus and insight through observation.
+It promotes a natural state of reflection in which the mind is then able to contemplate (looks around) what it is meditating on, separating the self from external factors and allowing a person to disengage from thoughts that are often negative and self-destructive.

 Meditation Techniques to Help With Addiction

-Whilst there are hundreds of meditation techniques available to practice, all fit into either for the following categories:
+Whilst there are hundreds of meditation techniques available to practise, they all fit into one of the following categories:

 • Concentration meditation, where the mind is focused on a specific object.
 When the mind wanders into old thought patterns, the individual’s focus is brought back to the selected object.

-• Transdental meditation, in which the individual experiences a shift in consciousness or physiology.
+• Transcendental meditation, in which the individual experiences a shift in consciousness or physiology.

 How Does Meditation Benefit Addiction?

-Meditation and positive affirmations can be an important part of treating addiction.
-Working on self esteem through counselling and using reflection along with positive affirmations can improve confidence and reprogram a person’s thought patterns.
-Meditation can be used to help find the root cause of an addiction.
+Meditation and positive affirmations can be an important part of treating substance use disorders and other forms of addiction.
+Working on self-esteem through counselling and using reflection along with positive affirmations can improve confidence and reprogram a person’s thought patterns.
+Meditation can be used to help find the root cause of an addiction, which is an important part of the addiction recovery process.
 It can also help with the anger that many people with addictions feel and provide a new way of learning to cope with stress.

-Powerful withdrawal symptoms experienced when fighting an addiction may be reduced and overcome with the practice of meditation.
-The excessive stream of thinking experienced by those experiencing withdrawal symptoms may be quietened, allowing for the addict to disengage, get off the addictive substance and stop the addictive behavior once and for all.
-Physiologically, meditation does so by shifting brain activity from the stress-prone, right-frontal cortex of the brain to the more calming left frontal cortex, bringing to them an awareness, acceptance and mindfulness of their addiction and their potential identification with it.
+Powerful withdrawal symptoms experienced when fighting an addiction may be reduced and overcome by incorporating meditation into daily life.
+The excessive stream of thoughts triggered by the stress hormone cortisol may be quietened, allowing the addict to disengage, get off the addictive substance and stop the addictive behaviour once and for all.
+Meditation supports physical health in so many ways by shifting brain activity from the stress-prone, right-frontal cortex of the brain to the more calming left frontal cortex, resulting in an awareness, acceptance and mindfulness of one's addiction and their potential identification with it.

-Unprocessed negative emotions, memories and hurts are often ignored and ‘stuffed down’ by addicts with their substance and behavior of choice.
-Meditation allow for a reflection on all repressed, negative feelings and events, providing the space for them to come to surface, enabling a healing process to take place.
+Unprocessed negative emotions, memories and hurts are often ignored and ‘stuffed down’ by addicts with their substance use behaviour.
+Meditation allows for reflection on all repressed, negative feelings and events, allowing them to rise to the surface and begin the healing process.

-Sleeping can also be an issue for those with addictions, whether the individual is still addicted or if they are already withdrawing from the addiction.
-Meditation assist with sleeping problems by clearing the mind before bedtime, and by facilitating a healing process to take place which continues on in the addicts sleep.
+Sleeping can also be an issue for people trapped in the cycle of addiction, whether they are still hooked on a substance or working on recovery from addiction.
+Meditation assists with sleeping problems by clearing the mind before bedtime and by facilitating a healing process to take place which continues on in the individual's sleep.

 Other benefits of meditation in the treatment of addiction include: